 When a loved one, a child, or a family member, develops an addiction (such as to drugs or alcohol), compassionate care and devotion are important components to successful treatment, as social support is crucial to recovery, but at times it’s also important to realize that addicts must decide for themselves who they want to be.
 You cannot fix their problems for them.
 They have to take the important steps necessary to self-correct, to self-adjust, and to mature and grow and to channel their behaviors in a positive fashion.

 And when their problems start to damage your life, if the addicted individual is too self-focused and too self-absorbed in their addictive behaviors to recognize the price that others must be paying for their behavior – then they are not caring and are not sharing in whatever kind of discomfort or pain they are causing to those around them.
-Ultimately this enables a level of indifference to the consequences of their actions, which can be a habit they practice in other parts of their life, leading to negative consequences for their mental and physical health.
+Ultimately this enables a level of indifference to the consequences of their actions, which can be a habit they practice in other parts of their life, leading to negative consequences for their physical and mental health.
 But there is hope.
-Please call Free by the Sea today at (360) 777-7050 for more information on learning to let go, because a better life is possible.
+Please call Free by the Sea in Ocean Park, Washington today for more information on learning to let go, because a better life is possible.